 A guide to vintage watch patina

-Over the past few decades, the vintage watch market has seen an interesting aesthetic shift.
+Over the past few decades, the vintage watch market has seen an interesting shift.
 According to Christie’s Auction House, the newfound appeal of vintage watch patina is a phenomenon that is here to stay.
 The appeal for “honest” patina has grown over the last decade.
-In the years preceding, many collectors were interested in…Read more
+In the years preceding, many collectors were interested in acquiring…Read more

 What determines the “condition” of a vintage watch?